sverma88/Generative-Adversarial-Models-in-Lasagne-and-Theano/README.md

 # Very basic network for generator and as well as for the discriminator

-# Few images from the experiment are also uploaded
+# Few generated images from the experiment
+  can be found in Generated Images.
+  Image caption tells the number of iteration in thousands